There's only one thing you can do...

 - Gil, a survivor in the video game Dead Rising, who has chosen to cope with the Zombie Apocalypse by getting hopelessly drunk - "Well I hope they can hold their liquor, because I'm soaking in it!"

-- As he passes out after the party faces a powerful monster, Yuri Lowell says "I hope...you choke...on my bones."
+- Tales of Vesperia: As he passes out after the party faces a powerful monster, Yuri Lowell says "I hope...you choke...on my bones."

 - In Space Quest 2, if Roger Wilco gets eaten by the gigantic root monster on Labion, the game first taunts the player and then offers as consolation the fact that Wilco gave the thing horrible indigestion during the night and made it unpopular among its buddies.

-- If you have the unstable ordinance in your pocket when the root monster eats you, it explodes immediately afterwards in a much more dramatic illustration of this trope.
+- In the fan-made remake, if you have the unstable ordinance in your pocket when the root monster eats you, it explodes immediately afterwards in a much more dramatic illustration of this trope.

-- Grandpa Simpson in one of the Halloween episodes: "I'm gonna give your liver such a punchin'!"
+- Grandpa Simpson in one of the Halloween episodes of The Simpsons: "I'm gonna give your liver such a punchin'!"

 - Said to a Planet Eater in Shadow Raiders.
 "Taste this world... and choke on it!

-- Justice League has an...inversion?
+- Justice League has an... inversion?
 Except no one is threatening to eat anyone?
-Maybe it makes sense in Thanagarian as something other than a one-liner setup for Flash.
+Maybe it makes sense in Thanagarian as something other than a one-liner setup for Flash.note

 - In Time Squad, while Tuddrussel was being carried off by a giant fly monster, a medieval European king shouts out at him, suggesting,"When it swallows you, try to give it indigestion!"

-- The animated series of Hercules, The threat is successful in stopping Typhon from eating an entire building of people.
+- The threat is successful in stopping Typhon from eating an entire building of people.
 The people were lawyers and would give Typhon gas.

 - King Faraday in Justice League: The New Frontier combines this trope with Taking You with Me when a T-Rex eats him and he brings a couple of active grenades with him.